VisualNeuroscience-UH/CxSystem/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GPU-Accelerated Cortical System Framework Documentation
+CxSystem, a flexible cortical simulation framework
 ========================================================

-This is the documentation for GPU-accelerated cortical system framework implemented using Brian2, Brian2GeNN and GeNN libraries.
+This is the documentation for CxSystem, a flexible cortical simulation framework, implemented in python using Brian2 module.\
+CxSystem supports Brian2 simulator's C++ code generation as well as CUDA code generation using the GeNN simulator via the Brian2genn frontend.

 Contents:

 .. toctree::
    :maxdepth: 2

-   project
+   introduction
    system
+   installation
    configuration
    code